This topic describes how the training material is organized, ways to navigate the material, the search engine and text conventions.

 Where appropriate, each topic has a table of contents which hyperlink to the main sections inside the topic.
 The topic table of contents for this topic appears as:

 You can use the usual web browser keyboard shortcuts to navigate inside a topic:

 |Home||Go to the top if the document|

 |Backspace||Go to the previous hyperlink|

 You can zoom in on the current topic with the shortcut key Crtl+= (the Control key in combination with the += key), and zoom out with the Ctrl-_ key (the Control key in combination with the -_ key).
 You can also zoom using the Ctrl key and a mouse wheel.

 The search box is located in the upper right hand corner and allows a convenient way to search the training material.

 The search algorithm uses a full substring search, which means that the search results will match any word which contains the search criteria.
 Search results within each topic are highlighted with a yellow background.
 For example, searching for jump will match both the word jump, and the substring jump in jumper.
 You need to provide at least three search characters, as search terms with less than three characters are ignored.
 The search algorithm uses OR logic; that is, each word in the search field is OR'ed with the previous word.
 For example, searching for jump pop finds all topics which have matches for either the jump or pop keywords.

-Search results are shown in a new tab on the left-hand window frame, are ranked with a 5-star ranking system.
+Search results are shown in a new page.

 The search algorithm uses Stemming, a system where search terms are reduced to their English root before being passed to the search algorithm.
 For example, jumps and jumped are reduced to the English root word jump before searching.
 The root word, not the original search term, is highlighted in the topic which matches the search.